miasydney/MiaBenn_T1A3/README.md

 ## Installation and Usage

 In order to run the application, you can run the bash script which will automatically execute the file.
-To successfully run the app, you will need to be in the src directory.
+To successfully run this script, you will need to be in the src directory.
 You can then run the command `./run_app.sh`.
 This should install the required dependencies and run the file for you.

 ### Command Line Arguments
 The application includes some ARGV commands (command line arguments).
 These can be used by running the app file `ruby main.rb` in the terminal (NOT the bash script).
 Simply enter in the argument you'd like after the file name.
-Eg `ruby main.rb [argument]`
+Eg `ruby main.rb 'argument'`

 ### Prompts
 When using the application, users will be prompted for both text input and multiselect menus.